 But why not go further?
 Let each player choose his own opening positions!
 After all, that's what generals do before a battle: they choose the disposition of their forces.

-So before a game of Fresh Chess, each player would secretly record the opening positions of his pieces in the first rank.
+So before a game of Fresh Chess, each player would secretly record the opening positions of his pieces in the first rank (just write down the one-letter abbreviations from left to right, e.g. RNBQKBNR).
 He can place them anywhere, even with both bishops on the same color (as in Shuffle Chess).
 The second rank is always a row of pawns.

 As a side benefit, we eliminate castling.
 If you want your king in a corner, start him there!